osetr/small-site-django/README.md

 Check http://127.0.0.1:8000/cv/add/

-All in all, tjis site has only 2 endpoints:
+All in all, this site has only 2 endpoints:

 /cv/add/ - add post;